MechanicalRock/mechanicalrock.github.io/_posts/2021-04-27-fed-talk-s01e01-getting-started.md

 What’s important is to understand the basis of each of the UI libraries, at the end of the day they are just that: a library.
 The onus is on you to determine:

 * When was it created?
-* What does their future roadmap entail and will they continue to support it?
+* What does their future road map entail and will they continue to support it?
 * What major version is it on?
 * How much community support does it have?
 * What browsers do they support and does it align with yours?